Enhanced Regulatory Compliance in Financial Markets with Proof Systems

 Dragonchain provides Proof of Orders for exchanges who run their order books through the platform.
 Every order entered into the system will be on chain and easily provable.

-Currently, Beaxy is providing its customers with proof reports of all completed trades for many trading pairs on the exchange.
+The POC included proof reports of all completed trades for many trading pairs on the exchange.
 A Proof Report is the history and breakdown of a Dragonchain transaction.
 Not unlike a block explorer, the report provides information essential to proving chain of custody by showing the transaction ID, timestamp, raw data, and the hash of Ethereum or Bitcoin.
 These reports can further be used to prove compliance to regulatory authorities should the need arise.
 See for yourself!

 Proof of Volume